List of Hetalia: Axis Powers characters: United Kingdom

 United Kingdom (イギリス, Igirisu), more commonly known as England or Britain is the personification of England and acting representation of the United Kingdom of Great Britain and Northern Ireland.
 He is depicted as an irritable man with thick bushy eyebrows whose notable character traits include terrible cooking skills, inability to hold his liquor, a foul mouth even though he styles himself as a gentleman, an ability to see supernatural creatures, and (in)ability to perform magic curses.
 In the English release of the anime, when asked why they opted to choose the name "Britain" over "England", Funimation explained that it was a request from the Japanese studio.
 Tokyopop, the English publisher of the manga, refers to him as "England".
-He is most antagonistic towards France, with whom he shares a long rivalry, and is supposedly tsundere towards America, whom he raised from a small child, though he's mostly shown insulting him.
+He is most antagonistic towards France, with whom he shares a long rivalry, and is supposedly tsundere towards America, whom he raised from a small child, though he is mostly shown insulting him.
 Scotland, Northern Ireland, and Wales are his brothers.
 Sealand is a micronation whom England considers to be an annoying little brother due to his continued attempts to get other countries to recognize him as an independent country.
 In the anime series, he is voiced by Noriaki Sugiyama in Japanese and originally by Scott Freeman in English until Funimation cut off all ties with him due to sex offences.
 He was replaced by Taliesin Jaffe in The World Twinkle, who himself was replaced by Steven Kelly in World Stars.